-The potato is now the fourth most important food crop on our planet, behind rice, wheat and corn.
+Potato is now the fourth most important food crop on our planet, behind rice, wheat and corn.
 It is present and a favourite in all cuisines around the world, prepared in various forms and in every conceivable way.
 If this is not the reason enough to find out about the history of the potato, then I don’t know what is!

-However, potato is a plant from the New World, completely unknown in Europe, Asia and Africa until the mid-16th century.
-Even then, it took more than 200 years for people to realise their value.
-In such a short time, in the last two and a half centuries, potatoes have primarily shaped the world we know today.
-In gastronomic, and even historical and political terms.
+Potato was a plant from the New World, completely unknown in Europe, Asia and Africa until the mid-16th century.
+Even then, it took more than 200 years for people to realise its value.
+In such a short time, in the last two and a half centuries, potatoes have primarily shaped the world we know today, in gastronomic, and even historical and political terms.

 The third reason why potatoes have become so popular is its productivity.
 In fact, in the same area potatoes can provide 10 times more yield than wheat.